1platform/onebe/docs/modules/Router_RouteUtils.md

 ▸ **defineMiddleware**(...`middlewares`): [`RouteDecorator`](Router_RouteTypes.md#routedecorator)

-Function used to define a middleware decorator.
+Function used to create a middleware decorator.

 #### Parameters